Online Updating Huber Robust Regression for Big Data Streams: Numerical Studies

 \section{Numerical Studies}

-In this section, we first use our algorithm and other 4 algorithms to fit a linear model with 6 different types of random error.
-In order to show the advantages of our algorithm, we compare the outcomes from two perspectives of estimation and calculation efficiency.
-We also apply our algorithm on a real airline dataset released by American Statistical Association, proving that our method is able to solve real problem as well.
+In this section, we demonstrate the performance of our UHR algorithm by comparing it with other 4 algorithms in 6 different synthetic datasets.
+We also apply UHR on a real airline dataset released by American Statistical Association, proving it is able to solve real problems as well.